wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_SSLKEYLOGFILE_OUTPUT

 This macro defines the filename for the key logging.
-It is used with WOLFSSL_SSLKEYLOGFILE.
+It is used with `WOLFSSL_SSLKEYLOGFILE`.

 #### WOLFSSL_HAVE_WOLFSCEP